mcneel/developer.rhino3d.com/_guide_topics/opennurbs/linking_with_opennurbs.md

 // TODO: reference additional headers your program requires here

-// Uncomment the following if you want to use the opennurbs dynamic link library
+// Uncomment the following if you want to use the openNURBS dynamic link library
 //#define ON_DLL_IMPORTS

 #include "../opennurbs/opennurbs.h"